garrettbland/sellhays/README.md

 ### To Do for v1.0
+- [x] Setup global loading indicator in vuex
 - [ ] Setup popups or modals for alerts
+- [ ] Setup limited tag list & limit tags
+- [ ] Setup date picker
+- [ ] Setup image compression and image limit to 10
+- [ ] Add trix editor to description for bold/italics
 - [ ] Create whole app loading indicator
+- [ ] Create empty list component
+- [ ] Tighten down permissions server side
 - [ ] Make the whole thing look super polished 😎

+### To Do for v2.0
+- [ ] Setup sale editing
+- [ ] Setup logging for errors so we can track
+- [ ] Setup image drag and drop
+- [ ] Setup image & tags with drag to reorder
+- [ ] Setup accounts to save/use previously used addresses